First-Year Scholar Civic Engagement Curriculum

 - Scholars recognize relationship building as an integral facet of community organizing

-- Scholars study and apply techniques for engaging in and facilitating dialogue on difficult topics
+- Scholars study and apply techniques for engaging in relationship development

 - Scholars articulate the “Story of Self” component of their public narrative